DENNIS-CODES/VerifiedContracts/README.md

 This is a Token Snippper Bot that scrappes verified contracts from Ethereum blockchain and  Binance Smart Chain at an interval of 2min

 # Prerequisite
-Define mnemonic files in the .env files
+Define configurations Variable as done in the example.env files